Monkey-man of Delhi: History

 In May 2001, reports circulated in New Delhi, India concerning a monkey-like creature that attacked people at night.
 Eyewitness accounts were often inconsistent, but usually described the creature as about four feet (120 cm) tall, covered in thick black hair, with a metal helmet, metal claws, glowing red eyes and three buttons on its chest.
 Some reports also claim that it wore roller-skates.
 Others, however, described the Monkey-man as having a more vulpine snout, and being up to eight feet tall, and muscular; it would leap from building to building.

+In mid-2002, a group of four teenagers from the affluent Nizamuddin East colony tried replicating the act by dressing up in monkey costumes and stole money from local vegetable vendors.
+All four were apprehended by the police and released with a warning.
+The perpetrators were later named by the media as Arth Agarwal, Vishal Agarwal, Karan Grover and an unnamed underage accomplice.

-Over 350 sightings of the Monkey-man were reported, as well as around 60 resulting in injuries.
+Over 350 sightings of the Monkey-man were reported, including around 60 which resulted in injuries.
 Police released artist's sketches of eyewitness accounts in an attempt to catch the creature.
 Two (by some reports, three) people reportedly died when they fell from the tops of buildings or down stairwells in a panic caused when they thought they were under attack.